ohmediaorg/antispam-bundle/README.md

 Honeypot is enabled by default.
 You don't need to do anything!

-If you want to disable it on a particular form, set the `honeypot_protection` option to false.
+If you want to enable it on a particular form, set the `honeypot_protection` option to `true`.

 reCAPTCHA
 ---------